 Three Helpful Tips for Moving Your Flatscreen TV

-Flatscreens and plasma TVs are more vulnerable to damage than you might think.
+Flatscreens are more vulnerable to damage than you might think.
 These tips will help ensure your TV arrives in prime condition:

 - Use your smartphone to take a photo of the back, showing all the cable connections.
 Do the same for other components.
 Before you disconnect anything, label each input and its corresponding wire with different colored tape (or use pieces of masking tape and write on them).